suryadeepyadav/suryadeepyadav/README.md

 - 👋 Hi, I’m @suryadeepyadav
 - 👀 I’m interested in doing coding
 - 🌱 I’m currently learning DSA with core java and React js also
-- 💞️ I’m looking for a job in it fields
+- 💞️ I’m looking for a job in it (information technology) fields
 - 📫 How to reach me . my linkedin profile name is suryadeep yadav

 <!---